thombles/dw2019rust/modules/00 - Setup Instructions.md

 ## Software Installation

 1. **Xcode**: If necessary, install it from the App Store.
-2. **Xcode command line tools**: Run `xcode-select` in Terminal and make sure it shows they're installed:
+2. **Xcode command line tools**: Run `xcode-select --install` in Terminal and make sure it shows they're installed:
 <pre>
 $ <b>xcode-select --install</b>
 xcode-select: error: command line tools are already installed, use "Software Update" to install updates